kristianseng/kristianseng/README.md

 Hello, my name is Kristians Engels and I am a master's student at Riga Technical University majoring in Information Technology.
 Technologies that I'm focusing on to become a better software engineer are Java, Spring, Maven, Hibernate, MySQL, HTML/CSS/JS.
 Besides programming, I enjoy music and team sports.

-- 💼 Looking for junior java development job
+- 💼 Looking for java work
 - 🌱 Open to contribute to **Open Source**
 - 🔭 I’m currently learning Docker & Kubernetes
 - ❤️ to learn & create solutions